 You DO NOT have to be an Oregon resident to qualify for these benefits.

 Service-connected disabled veterans get free parking and camping at state parks.
 You may camp for free in a tent, RV or standard horse camp site for 10 nights at a time at a single state park, or a total of 10 nights in a 30 day period, regardless of the location.
-If you stay longer than 10 nights at a park, you will pay the standard rate for the extra days.
-You also have to pay the reservation fee.
+If you stay longer than 10 nights at a park, you will pay the standard rate and reservation fee for the extra days.

 Active duty members get the same benefit, but they have to pay up front and then file for reimbursement.
 Additionally, all active duty service members can visit Oregon state parks for free on Memorial Day, Independence Day and Veterans Day.